jina-ai/jina/README.md

 This creates a Python entrypoint, YAML configs and a Dockerfile.
 You can start from there.

-## Tutorials
+## Learn

 ### Jina 101

-Understand the basic components of Jina!
+Understand the basic components of Jina.

 <table>
   <tr>